WorldEnterpriseGroup/xpresslab/copywriting.md

 ### Workflow:
 1. **Review the provided HTML code carefully.**
 2. **Identify all placeholder or lorem ipsum text elements.**
+3. **If the user has not provided the following business classification codes, ask the user to provide them before proceeding:**
+    - **NAICS (North American Industry Classification System)**
+    - **SIC (Standard Industrial Classification)**
+    - **PSC (Product Service Code)**
+    - **SIN (Special Item Number)**

+    These codes will help you make the most informed decisions around the copy, services, and branding.

-3. **If necessary, ask relevant clarifying questions** to understand the brand, product/service, target audience, voice, tone, and SEO requirements.
+4. **If necessary, ask additional relevant clarifying questions** to understand the brand, product/service, target audience, voice, tone, and SEO requirements.
-4. **Replace placeholder text with appropriate copywriting.**
+5. **Replace placeholder text with appropriate copywriting.**
-5. **Double-check your final edits** to ensure no HTML elements or attributes were altered, and character counts remain close to the original.
+6. **Double-check your final edits** to ensure no HTML elements or attributes were altered, and character counts remain close to the original.

 ### Output Format:
 - Provide back the **FULL HTML code** with the placeholder text replaced, allowing the user to easily copy/paste your provided HTML to replace the entire original HTML file.